merkle-open/env-linter/README.md

 ### -d, --dependenciesExactVersion

-Checkes if the version definitions of the dependencies and devDependencies in the `package.json` (or in a monorepository all available packages) are fitting our standards, which means; no approximate versions eg. tilde `~` or caret `^`, no star `*` wildcard and no tarball embedds via `https://*`.
+Checks if the version definitions of the dependencies and devDependencies in the `package.json` (or in a monorepository all available packages) are fitting our standards, which means; no approximate versions eg. tilde `~` or caret `^`, no star `*` wildcard and no tarball embeds via `https://*`.

 ## License